opengsq/opengsq-dotnet/docs/tests/OpenGSQ.Protocols.Tests/Doom3Tests/GetStatusTest.md

 ---
-uid: OpenGSQ.Protocols.Tests.Doom3Tests.GetInfoTest
+uid: OpenGSQ.Protocols.Tests.Doom3Tests.GetStatusTest
 ---

-# Test Method GetInfoTest
+# Test Method GetStatusTest

 Here are the results for the test method.